vruusmann/openscoring.io/_posts/2021-07-16-sklearn_outlier_detector_transformer.md

 For example, linear models accept a categorical integer feature, but cast it forcibly to a continuous float feature.
 During training, the categorical integer feature is associated with a single beta coefficient.
 Such beta coefficient lacks deeper meaning, because it suggests that the contribution and significance of outliers (ie. the `-1` category level) is the exact opposite of inliers (ie. the `+1` category level).

-If the categorical integer value is one-hot-encoded (similar to raw categorical features) then each category level becomes associated with a separate beta coefficient instead.
+If the categorical integer value is one-hot encoded (similar to raw categorical features) then each category level becomes associated with a separate beta coefficient instead.
 More importantly, the effect of the numeric value of the categorical integer feature is eliminated.

 Improving the feature matrix enricher for the "labelling mode"  use case: